 Jump in US Consumer Inflation Signals Need for Aggressive Fed Rate Hikes …

 U.S. consumer prices accelerated in May, suggesting the Federal Reserve could continue with its 50 basis points rate hikes through September.
 This drove gold prices sharply lower.

 But Aggressive Rate Hike Could Start Recession

 But gold prices stabilized and shot to the upside as traders assessed the economic repercussions from high inflation and aggressive rate hikes – including a recession.
 The short-covering rally was also fueled by the news that the University of Michigan’s survey showed U.S. consumer sentiment plunged to a record low in early June amid soaring gasoline prices.

 Gold, Yields and Dollar Post Strong Gains

 This is one of those rare days when rising Treasury yields and a strong U.S. Dollar failed to dampen demand for non-interest bearing, dollar-denominated bullion.

-The main trend is up according to the daily swing chart.
-It was reaffirmed early in the session when buyers took out the previous main top at $1489.90.
-A trade through $1463.00 will change the main trend to down.
+The main trend is up according to the daily swing chart after turning lower earlier in the session.
+A trade through the intraday high of $1979.60 will signal a resumption of the uptrend.
+A move through $1826.50 will change the main trend to down.